appbaseio/reactive-manual/docs/v1.0.0/components/SingleList.md

 ![Image to be displayed](https://i.imgur.com/hFKkYws.png)

-A `SingleList` sensor component creates a radio select list UI widget.
-It is used for filtering results based on the current selection from a list of items.
+`SingleList` creates a single selection based list UI component that is connected to a database field.

 Example uses:
-* select a category from a list of categories for filtering e-commerce search results.
+* select a category item from a list of categories in an e-commerce website.
-* filtering restaurants by a cuisine choice.
+* select a cuisine item from a list of cuisine items in a food delivery app.

 ### Usage